Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * ALB can support multi-header values (ALB setting)
 * When you enable multi-value headers, HTTP headers and query string parameters that are sent with multiple values are shown as arrays within the AWS Lambda event and response objects.

-#### Lambda@Edge

-* Lambda functions written in NodeJS or Python
-* Scales to 1000s of requests/second
-* Used to change CloudFront requests and responses:
-  * Viewer Request – after CloudFront receives a request from a viewer
-  * Origin Request – before CloudFront forwards the request to the origin
-  * Origin Response – after CloudFront receives the response from the origin
-  * Viewer Response – before CloudFront forwards the response to the viewer
-* Use Cases:
-  * Website Security and Privacy
-  * Dynamic Web Application at the Edge
-  * Search Engine Optimization (SEO)
-  * Intelligently Route Across Origins and Data Centers
-  * Bot Mitigation at the Edge
-  * Real-time Image Transformation
-  * A/B Testing
-  * User Authentication and Authorization
-  * User Prioritization
-  * User Tracking and Analytics

 #### Lambda in VPC

 > By default, your Lambda function is launched outside your own VPC (in an AWS-owned VPC)